Women's boxing: United States

 Also in 1993, Don King, the world-famous boxing promoter, signed American boxer Christy Martin in October, making Martin the first female boxer to sign with King.

 In 1995, the New York Golden Gloves allowed women boxers to compete for the first time.

 On March 16, 1996, a boxing match took place that is often called the fight that "put women's boxing on the map", or "the bout that made women's boxing".
 It was held in Nevada between American Christy Martin and Irishwoman Deirdre Gogarty.
 The fight was won by Martin, in a six rounds unanimous decision, and led to her featuring as the first female boxer on the cover of Sports Illustrated on April 15, 1996; the headline read, "The Lady Is a Champ".

-In October 2001 the first women’s world amateur boxing championships, called the 2001 Women's World Amateur Boxing Championships, were held in Scranton, in the United States.
+In October 2001 the first women's world amateur boxing championships, called the 2001 Women's World Amateur Boxing Championships, were held in Scranton, in the United States.

-On April 2, 2005 Becky Zerlentes was participating in the Colorado State Boxing Senior Female Championships at the Denver Coliseum in Denver, Colorado.
+On April 2, 2005 Becky Zerlentes was participating in the Colorado State Boxing Senior Female Championships at the Denver Coliseum in Denver.
 She was knocked out in the third round by her opponent, Heather Schmitz, fell unconscious, and died without regaining consciousness.
 This made Zerlentes the first woman known to have died of injuries sustained during a sanctioned boxing match in the United States.
 According to the Denver County coroner the cause of death was blunt force trauma to the head.

+Women were allowed to competitively box for the first time at the Olympics during the 2012 Summer Olympics in London, producing the world's first 12 female Olympic medalist boxers.
+At those Olympics, Claressa Shields became the first American woman to win a boxing gold medal.
+As well, Marlen Esparza became the first American woman to qualify for the Olympics in women's boxing when she qualified for those Olympics.
+She went on to defeat Karlha Magliocco, making her the first American woman winner of an Olympic boxing match, and to win a bronze medal, making her the first American woman winner of any Olympic boxing medal.

 In 2014 the International Women's Boxing Hall of Fame, located in America, held its first induction.

+Claressa Shields won a gold medal in the women's middleweight division at the 2016 Olympics; as she had already won a gold medal (in the same division) at the 2012 Olympics, this made her the first American boxer of any gender to win consecutive Olympic medals.